purusharths/purusharths.github.io/_posts/2020-01-23-what-i-learned-from-doing-lfs.md

 categories: linux
 ---

 I got a spare system during the last days 2018 and decided to try my hands at it.
 The process was, suprisingly, not as complicated as one would expect.
 Infact it was quite straightforward.
-The initially housekeeping steps were a bit discouraging but once the user and group for `lfs` were set up, things became a lot easier (and repetitive).
+The intial housekeeping steps were a bit discouraging but once the user and group for `lfs` were set up, things became a lot easier (and repetitive).

 Most of the time (while `Constructing a Temporary System`), I had to use variations of the following command:
 ```